History of the Soviet Union (1982–1991): Foreign policies

-Massive bad publicity worldwide came when Soviet fighters shot down a civilian jet liner, Korean Air Flight KAL-007, which carried 269 passengers and crew.
+Massive bad publicity worldwide came when Soviet fighters shot down a civilian jet liner, Korean Air Lines Flight 007, which carried 269 passengers and crew.
 It had strayed over the Soviet Union on 1 September 1983 on its scheduled route from Anchorage, Alaska, to Seoul, South Korea.
 The Soviet system was unprepared to deal with a civilian airliner, and the shooting down was a matter of following orders without question.
 Instead of admitting an accident, Soviet media proclaimed a brave decision to meet a Western provocation.
 Together with its low credibility explanation in 1986 of the meltdown of the nuclear reactor at Chernobyl, the episode demonstrated an inability to deal with public relations crises; the propaganda system was only aimed at people who already were committed friends of the Soviet Union.
 Both crises were escalated by technological and organizational failures, compounded by human error.

-US−Soviet relations deteriorated rapidly especially after March 1983, when Reagan dubbed the Soviet Union an "evil empire".
+US−Soviet relations deteriorated rapidly especially after evil empire denunciation.
 The official press agency TASS accused Reagan of "thinking only in terms of confrontation and bellicose, lunatic anti-communism".
 Further Soviet outrage was directed at Reagan's stationing of intermediate-range nuclear missiles in Western Europe.
 In Afghanistan, Angola, Nicaragua and elsewhere, under the Reagan Doctrine, the US began undermining Soviet-supported governments by supplying arms to anti-communist resistance movements in these countries.

-President Reagan's decision to deploy medium-range Pershing II missiles in Western Europe met with mass protests in countries such as France and West Germany, sometimes numbering 1 million people at a time.
+Reagan's decision to deploy medium-range Pershing II missiles in Western Europe met with mass protests in countries such as France and West Germany, sometimes numbering 1 million people at a time.
 Many Europeans became convinced that the US and not the Soviet Union was the more aggressive country, and there was fear over the prospect of a war, especially since there was a widespread conviction in Europe that the US, being separated from the Red Army by two oceans as opposed to a short land border, was insensitive to the people of Germany and other countries.
 Moreover, the memory of World War II was still strong and many Germans could not forget the destruction and mass rapes committed by Soviet troops in the closing days of that conflict.
 This attitude was helped along by the Reagan Administration's comments that a war between NATO and the Warsaw Pact would not necessarily result in the use of nuclear weapons.